-In May of 2005, the Company executed a secured note agreement with Chiron Corporation (now Novartis), which is due and payable in full in June of 2015.
+In May of 2005, the Company executed a secured note agreement with Novartis (then Chiron Corporation), which is due and payable in full in June of 2015.
 Under the note agreement, the Company borrowed semi-annually to fund up to 75% of the Company's research and development and commercialization costs under its collaboration arrangement with Novartis, not to exceed \$50.0 million in an aggregate principal amount.
-As of March 31, 2009, the interest rate was 3.85%.
+As of June 30, 2009, the interest rate was 3.18%.
 At the Company's election, the semi-annual interest payments can be added to the outstanding principal amount, in lieu of a cash payment, as long as the aggregate principal amount does not exceed \$50.0 million.
 The Company has made this election for all interest payments thus far.
 Loans under the note agreement are secured by the Company's interest in the collaboration with Novartis, including any payment owed to it thereunder.

-In November of 2008, the Company restructured its product development collaboration with Novartis.
-Pursuant to this restructuring, the Company will not make any additional borrowings on the Novartis note.
+At June 30, 2009, the outstanding principal balance under this note agreement totaled \$13.1 million and, pursuant to the terms of the arrangement as restructured in November of 2008, the Company will not make any additional borrowings on the Novartis note.